You'll Make Me

 Inside the small jungle, something resembling a town hid away its population in buildings of adobe and logs of wood.
 Plenty of hardworking men and monstergirls toiled their lives away every day for as long as they might keep living, the only purpose of their labor being cultivating the selling product.

 Anon and Forrester arrived to the confusion of the workers close by, as weird looks came their way.
 The foreigner was someone they had never seen before, but even Anon was a face they had almost completely forgotten about.
-The corporal-commissar received the two as they came previously unannounced, cheekily forcing them to go through some lackluster security system to prevent any proactive dating from the local mamono by labelling them as top workers.
+The corporal-commissar received the two as they came previously unannounced, cheekily forcing them to go through some lackluster security system to prevent any proactive dating from the local monstergirls by labelling them as top workers.
 It was a very funny thing to do, apparently.

 The surprise lasted short, and people did not mind having the two of them touring around.
 Forrester was filled with a found pride in the project, seeing how well the machine could operate without stopping.
 The place ran as productive as it should, like everything he had envisioned.